-You probably know that a rapid load time of a website is one of the essentials for good user experience and search engine optimization.
+You probably know that a website’s rapid load time is one of the essentials for good user experience and search engine optimization.
 You may have already heard something about boosting your page speed by using lazy load for images.
 But have you ever asked yourself how you could speed up your WordPress site if you did the same with your ads?

 Table of Contents

 Lazy load is a technique that defers the loading of an object until it appears in the visible area of your visitor’s browser.
 This feature is used by plugins like WP Rocket to implement images or videos on websites without ruining their page speed.